To: Governor Larry Hogan & The General Assembly of Maryland

 Three out of four Civil War monuments in Baltimore, as Marc Steiner points out, honor the Confederacy.
 Baltimore’s violent (and murderous) response to the sight of federal troops disembarking by rail on Pratt Street en route to the Federal City, it is worth noting, took place just one week after the Confederate bombardment of Fort Sumter.
 Maryland stayed on the side of the Union, but only because President Lincoln ensured that outcome, yes?
 Bethesda, Maryland’s William Safire – in his 1984 essay, “Patriotic Gore,” for the New York Times – mocks those who would want to deny the state’s anti-Union, pro-slavery past.

-Please contact Zero to 180 if you have the historical bona fides to answer this question: Does “Maryland, My Maryland” reflect the sentiments of a majority of the state’s residents 150 years ago when Americans took up arms against each other?
+Q = Does “Maryland, My Maryland” reflect the sentiments of a majority of the state’s residents 150 years ago when Americans took up arms against each other?